Xavier Becerra

 Wikipedia

-Xavier Becerra (/ˌhɑːviˈɛər bɪˈsɛrə/ HAH-vee-AIR bih-SERR, Latin American Spanish: [xaˈβjeɾ βeˈsera]; born January 26, 1958) is an American lawyer and politician serving as the 25th United States secretary of health and human services, a position he has held since March 2021.
-He is the first Latino to hold this position in history.[1]
-Becerra previously served as the attorney general of California from January 2017 until March 2021.
-He was a member of the United States House of Representatives, representing Downtown Los Angeles in Congress from 1993 to 2017.
-A member of the Democratic Party, Becerra was chairman of the House Democratic Caucus from 2013 to 2017.[2]
+Xavier Becerra (Latin American Spanish: [xaˈβjeɾ βeˈsera]; born January 26, 1958) is an American attorney and politician who served as the 25th United States secretary of health and human services from March 2021 to January 2025.
+A member of the Democratic Party, Becerra previously served as the attorney general of California from January 2017 until March 2021.

 Early life and education